redis/redis-doc/commands/bitfield.md

     |00000001|01110000|
     +--------+--------+

-When offsets and integer sizes are aligned to bytes boundaries, this is the same as big endian, however when such alignment does not exist, its important to also understand how the bits inside a byte are ordered.
+When offsets and integer sizes are aligned to byte boundaries, this is the same as big-endian, however, when such alignment does not exist, it's important to also understand how the bits inside a byte are ordered.